henophilia/henophilia.org/content/index.md

 ## The term
 "Henophilia" is a newly constructed term which combines:
 - "heno-": prefix derived from Greek "hen-" (ἕν), meaning "one" or "unity"; in this context related to the One
-- "-philia": suffix derived from Greek "philos" (φίλος), meaning "loving" or "having a strong affinity for"
+- "-philia": suffix derived from Greek "philos" (φίλος), meaning "friend", "beloved" or "having a strong affinity for", denoting a close, affectionate relationship implying a deep sense of respect and love

 Thus literally, "henophilia" means "One-love", implying both "loving the One" and "the One is love".
 It acknowledges that, because all world views are constructed, humankind can make a conscious choice on how it **wants** to construct a world view.

 Connecting the dots, henophilia is a world view consisting of:
 - **love** as the universal primordial striving
 - **wisdom** as the tenets
+- primordial trust in **yourself**
 - **flourishing** as the One

-Expressed as a single commitment: "**I strive for Flourishing**".
-Henophilia is [Divine Eros](https://en.wikipedia.org/wiki/Platonic_love#Eros).
+Expressed as a single commitment: "**I strive for flourishing**".
+When meeting another henophile, it is represented by the sentiment of "**I know that you strive for flourishing and you know that I strive for flourishing**".
+Henophilia can be seen as the path towards the highest stage of Maslow's hierarchy of needs, "transcendence".
+It is [Divine Eros](https://en.wikipedia.org/wiki/Platonic_love#Eros).
 ## Characterizing henophilia
 First, let's make some more observations: